Ecto-Finance/specto-contracts/README.md

-# Ecto Marketplace Contracts
+# Specto Contracts

-Ecto Marketplace Contract Repo.
+Specto Contract Repo.

 ⚠️ _This project is under heavy development.
 Contracts should not be used in production._